 Green Elves

 Although far less common, there are elves with light-green skin who sometimes find their way to Merchant’s Coast.
 While most would call them green elves, they seem to come from a city hidden somewhere in the Seishunese West that they call Lishara.
-It’s not uncommon for them to be unusually skilled in magic.
+It’s common for them to be unusually skilled in magic.

 Gnomes